 Traditionally petrol engines have only been available in larger sizes (say upwards of 50cc) but thanks to better technology smaller petrol engines are now starting to appear, right down to 10cc which equates to a 40 size glow plug engine!

 Also, 2-stroke and 4-stroke petrol engines are readily available for the radio control flying hobby whereas previously 4-stroke petrol engines were both elusive and expensive.

 More impressively, some smaller petrol rc plane engines such as the OS GGT engines are using glow plug technology, making them easier to start and require less maintenance.
 In short, the convenience of glow combined with the economy of petrol!

 Cost is a major factor of a petrol rc plane engine.
 Regular unleaded petrol is a lot cheaper than glow fuel, and although the initial cost of a petrol engine might be more, the ongoing running costs will be less.

 Diesel engines are another choice but are probably the least common of all IC model aero engines.

-Diesel model airplane engines such as the PAW (Progress Aero Works from the UK) shown right are typically used in vintage rc airplanes to keep the model as authentic as possible; such engines were being manufactured long before glow plug technology and so were the first IC engines to be used in radio control flying, having seen great success in free flight models.
+Diesel model airplane engines such as the PAW (Progress Aero Works from the UK) shown right are typically used in vintage rc airplanes to keep the model as authentic as possible; such engines were being manufactured long before glow plug technology and so were the first IC engines to be used in radio control flying decades ago, having seen great success in free-flight models.

-Diesel engines do not use any form of plug for ignition but instead rely on the fuel/air mixture inside the combustion chamber to ignite from adiabatic heating as the piston moves up and down.
+Diesel engines do not use any form of plug for ignition but instead rely on the fuel/air mixture inside the combustion chamber to ignite from a process known as adiabatic heating, as the piston moves up and down.

 The pressure inside the chamber (compression) can be increased or decreased by turning a threaded screw on top of the cylinder head; increasing the compression aids ignition of the fuel/air mixture.
 The fuel is a special mix that has a high ether content, which is easily ignited.